mqq-marek/ProjectEuler-254/README.md

             yield d

 ```
-Only 4 times faster than day before.
+New algorithm is only 4 times faster than day before.
 We need huge increase.

 Let's try harder next day.